-A 67-year-old male client has been complaining of sleeping more, increased urination, anorexia, weakness, irritability, depression, and bone pain that interferes with her going outdoors.
-Based on these assessment findings, nurse Richard would suspect which of the following disorders?CorrectIncorrect
+A 67-year-old female client has been complaining of sleeping more, increased urination, anorexia, weakness, irritability, depression, and bone pain that interferes with her going outdoors.
+Based on these assessment findings, the nurse would suspect which of the following disorders?CorrectIncorrect

 Question 8 of 25

 When caring for a male client with diabetes insipidus, nurse Juliet expects to administer:CorrectIncorrect